 The Multi storey carpark is free and level 1 is dedicated to family and disabled parking only.

 For those fishing the EAST wall there are 2 dedicated blue badge bays in the far end commercial car park as well as a few marked bays scattered around the marina residential areas.

 ASDA have dedicated bays for use but 4 hour restrictions are in place for customers.

-Wall access for chair user on both east and west walls is via a dedicated gate that is normally kept locked (east wall this gate is open as is main access to the wall during building work)
+Wall access for chair users on both east and west walls is via a dedicated gate that is normally kept locked.

 The tacklebox is on ground level in Marina Square and is easy access.